 Zoe Saldana had a starring role in “Avatar,” the biggest movie of all time.
 That, along with roles in the “Star Trek” and “Guardians of the Galaxy” mega-franchises, helped her nearly 30-strong film resume gross almost $4.5 billion.

 43. Adam Sandler

-Forbes declared Adam Sandler to be the most overpaid actor in Hollywood in both 2013 and 2014.
-He didn’t have a movie out in time to be considered for 2015, but in 2016 he returned to take the No. 6 spot.
-Still, his movies have grossed $2.66 billion, which is quite a feat considering none breached the $170 million mark.
+Forbes declared Adam Sandler to be the most overpaid actor in Hollywood multiple times.
+Still, his movies have grossed $3.87 billion, which is quite a feat considering none breached the $170 million mark.

 42. Tommy Lee Jones

 From critical darlings like “JFK” and “Lincoln” to action hits like “The Fugitive” and “Men in Black,” Tommy Lee Jones has struck Hollywood gold multiple times.
 And his nearly four dozen movies have earned an average of $58.55 million each, for a total of $4.6 billion.

 Brad Pitt has spent more than a quarter century putting in stellar performances in movies like “Seven,” “Fight Club” and “Snatch,” and getting equally stellar box office returns from blockbusters like “World War Z,” “Mr. & Mrs. Smith” and “Once Upon a Time in Hollywood.”
 His efforts have earned him a $4.14 billion resume, which includes more than 40 movies that average nearly $65 million each.

 40. Owen Wilson

 Owen Wilson sneaks into the top 40 with a box office total of $3.75 billion.
 After more than two decades in the business, his 40-plus films boast average showings of $67.62 million.